-Prior to adjusting any of the chassis strobe switches, it is strongly recommended to contact the PESA Customer Service Department for assistance.
+Prior to adjusting any of the chassis strobe switches, it is strongly recommended that you contact PESA's Customer Service Department for assistance.

-For the 64XE and 64WE chassis Strobe Switch locations and settings, see Figure 7.
+For the 64XE and 64WE chassis Strobe Switch locations and settings, see Figure 5-2.

-FIGURE 7: Cheetah 64XE and 64WE Chassis Strobe Switch Location and Settings
+FIGURE 5-2 Cheetah 64XE and 64WE Chassis Strobe Switch Location and Settings